 Fragments in Space:

 Whether in technology, demography, geography or psychology, fragments are all the same.
-They are pieces of things, spaces and aspects that all have their own distinction or function.
-Fragmentation in the psych world divides my character and behaviour, and it also organises the various relationships in my life into groups, causing me to act differently according to each set.
+They are pieces of things─spaces and aspects that all have their own distinction or function.
+Fragmentation in the psych world divides my character and behaviour, which then organises the various relationships in my life into groups, causing me to act differently according to each set.

-And it is for this reason I live my life as a Gypsie, continually crossing state lines, never actually settling at a place to call home.
-Not only that, but the more energy I put into holding, controlling and rearranging the different states and spaces within my life is the more fragmented my life becomes.
+And it is for this reason I live my life as a mental Gypsy if you will, continually crossing state lines, never actually settling at a place to call home.
+Not only that, but the more energy I put into holding, controlling, and rearranging the different states and spaces within my life is the more fragmented my life becomes.
 I am constantly travelling from one end of the mind to the other, creating an environment where home simply becomes the movement itself.

 Fragments in Time:

-In terms of time, fragmentation is when my life is divided between the past, present and future.
-By constantly shifting from memories of yesterday to the hopes and fears of tomorrow I create an overall fragmented reality, where the present reality has little space to thrive as the sense of time takes over.
+In terms of Time, fragmentation is when my life is divided between the past, present and future.
+By constantly shifting from strong memories of yesterday to the hopes and fears of tomorrow I create an overall fragmented reality, where the present reality has little space to thrive as the sense of Time takes over.

-Plus, the more I try to escape the fury side of time by remaining ignorant to its effects ( – → + → – → + ), the greater this divide or distinction will reflect in my behaviour as I get pulled toward each extreme.
+Plus, the more I try to escape the fury side of Time by remaining ignorant of its effects ( – → + → – → + ), the greater this divide or distinction will reflect in my behaviour as I get pulled toward each extreme.

 The Sense of Time Shaping My Space

-Keeping the fury of time at arm’s length is the absolute key for my escaping, because that’s where all my problems are, in a battle between Yesterday and Tomorrow.
+Keeping the fury of Time at arm’s length is the absolute key for my escaping, because that’s where all my problems are, in a battle between Yesterday and Tomorrow.
 My dramas are always caught in a showdown between what was ‘back then’ in undesirable memory and what ‘lays ahead’ in a refined or future projection that tries to turn things positive.
 And there I was in my usual tug of war until I found an escape that took the ‘un’ desirable from the equation.
-Yet the reality was it was only ever short-lived and always came back.
+Yet the escape was only ever short-lived and reality always came back to cause more strain.

 When my attention moves away from a cluttered region of my mind, instead of working through the mess by staying in direct contact with the problem and resolving it, it’s because I have packed my bags and run off.
-I’ve shifted and sheltered to a less dense spread out area, aka a serene place with plenty of space (serene side of time).
-Or simply put, I have created and moved my attention into a lighter fragment of the mind in favour of living in a positive time frame, which increases my happiness since I’ve flipped the energy in my nervous system.
+I’ve sought shelter in a less dense spread-out area, a serene place with plenty of space (aka the serene side of Time).
+Or simply, I have created and moved my attention into a lighter fragment of the mind in favour of living in a positive time frame, which increases my happiness since I’ve reversed the energy in my nervous system.

 Also, I should have known better earlier.
 I live in a bi-polar world that attracts and repels everything by nature.
-Having moved away from a relationship breakdown, crisis or challenge of any kind, even my best effort couldn’t hold my most favoured or practised escape for too long.
+Having moved away from a relationship breakdown, crisis, or challenge of any kind, even my best effort couldn’t hold my most favoured or practised escape for too long.
 Regrettably, I would return to the dense scene in absolutely no time at all.
-Hence, all the running around — the up and down!
+Hence, all the running around and the up and down.